dphfox/technical-fluff/_posts/2026-09-15-the-ui-frame-loop-and-why-input-handling-is-ui.md

   path: /assets/posts/the-ui-frame-loop-and-why-input-handling-is-ui/thumb.jpg
   width: 256
   height: 256
+  excerpt: In this final blog post, we'll round out with a broader understanding of where our UI procedure sits within the wider frame loop, and how it can be extended to handle interactions from the user in order to forward semantic events to the game engine.
 ---

-> This is Chapter 3 of [a 3-part blog post series](https://fluff.blog/2026/09/13/i-made-my-perfect-ui-library.html) discussing "Perfection", a greenfield UI library I built for personal use.
+*This is Chapter 3 of [a 3-part blog post series](https://fluff.blog/2026/09/13/i-made-my-perfect-ui-library.html) discussing "Perfection", a greenfield UI library I built for personal use.*

+---

 Over the last two blog posts, we've built up a whole UI system from first principles, and uncovered a fundamentally simpler way of organising the shapes in our UI that allows us to use function composition instead of a strict UI hierarchy, as well as tackle difficult layout problems with ease.